RemkoDuursma/learningguidetor/02-dataskills1.md

 Many statistical software packages store data in their own format, not just text files.
 For data from **SPSS**, **SAS** or **Stata**, we recommend the `haven` package for reading the data into dataframes, and the `foreign` package provides further support for Minitab, **Systat**, and **Weka.**

-### Web services

-Nowadays many data are available via a 'RESTful' API, which is now by far the most common way to download publicly available (open) data (and many other services as well).
-We discuss reading data from a REST service, as well as setting up our REST service in Chapter \@ref(webservices).